timray674/website-content/post/svelte/svelte-props/index.md

 </script>
 ```

+> The path is relative to the current component path. `./` means "this same folder".
+You'd use `../` to go back one folder, and so on.

 Once you do so, you can use the newly imported component in the markup, like an HTML tag:

 ```html
 <SignupForm />
 ```

-In this way you are forming a parent/child relationship between the two components: the one that imports, and the one that is imported.
+In this way, you are forming a parent/child relationship between the two components: the one that imports, and the one that is imported.

 Often you want to have the parent component pass data to the child component.